 - Nondiscrimination: Western New England University is committed to the principle of equal opportunity in education and employment.
 The University does not discriminate on the basis of sex, race, color, creed, national origin, age, religion, sexual orientation, gender identity, gender expression, veteran status, genetics, or disability in admission to, access to, treatment in, or employment in its programs and activities.
 The following person has been designated to handle inquires regarding the nondiscrimination policies: Executive Director of Human Resources, Western New England University, 1215 Wilbraham Road, Springfield, MA 01119-2684.
 Inquires concerning the application of nondiscrimination policies may also be referred to the Regional Director, Office of Civil Rights, U.S. Department of Education, J.W.
 McCormack P.O.C.H., Room 222, Boston MA 02109-4557.

-- Disabilities: Facilities at the Haim Striks School of Law and throughout Israel are accessible to many individuals with disabilities.
-Please notify the Program Director for any specific accommodations necessary for the student’s full enjoyment of the program and facilities.
+- Disabilities: Facilities at the College of Law and Business and throughout Israel are accessible to many individuals with disabilities.
+Please notify one of the Program Directors for any specific accommodations necessary for the student’s full enjoyment of the program and facilities.

 The School of Law provides maximum flexibility for students who desire to study abroad.
 We accept as transfer credit any course credits earned in an ABA-approved foreign study program.
 Before signing up for a study abroad program, however, students must meet with the Associate Dean for Academic Affairs to obtain permission to visit at the other school for the summer.

 - For detailed information about ABA Study Abroad opportunities, please visit the

 - There are many brochures that can be viewed in the Career Services Office as well.